This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Northern English move to Scotland

-Many of the northern English lords escaped to Scotland and the court of Malcolm III when it was clear that William had control of the country.
+Many of the northern English lords escaped to Scotland and to the court of Malcolm III when it was clear that William the Conqueror had control of the country.

 Malcolm III marries Edgar's sister